Every sunset brings the promise of a new dawn.

 Other suggestions I found was keeping a journal and writing down all the positive things that happened during that day, before retiring to bed.

-Maybe end your day with some laugher, watch a funny TV show, or read something funny.
+Maybe end your day with some laughter, watch a funny TV show, or read something funny.

 Having a hot bath or shower relaxes the body and prepares you for sleep.